Algorithm Design: A Fairness-Accuracy Frontier: Framework

 \end{example}

 \begin{example} [Accuracy then Fairness] The designer evaluates errors $e=\left(e_{r},e_{b}\right)$ by first evaluating accuracy and then fairness.
-That is, $e\succ e'$ if $e_r\leq e_r'$ and $e_b\leq e_b'$ with at least one strict, and if not, they are then compared using $w_e$.
+That is, $e\succ e'$ if $e>_{PD}e'$, and if not, they are then compared using $w_e$.
 This is the approach recently proposed by \citet{VivianoBradic}. \end{example}

 Our consideration of this wide class of preferences is motivated in part by the experimental literature on social preferences, which documents substantial heterogeneity across individuals' equity-efficiency preferences.
-For example, when given the choice between different allocations of payoffs across individuals, some experimental subjects choose Pareto-dominated allocations that are more equal (corresponding in our setting to choice of $(e_r,e_b)$ over $(e_r',e_b')$ where $e_r>e_r'$ and $e_b>e_b$ but $\vert e_r - e_b \vert < \vert e_r'-e_b'\vert$).
+For example, when given the choice between different allocations of payoffs across individuals, some experimental subjects choose Pareto-dominated allocations that are more equal (corresponding in our setting to choice of $e=(e_r,e_b)$ over $e'=(e_r',e_b')$ where $e'>_{PD} e$ but $\vert e_r - e_b \vert < \vert e_r'-e_b'\vert$).
 These are minority preferences in the population \citep{AndreoniMiller,CharnessRabin02}, but constitute 31\% of subjects in an experiment in \citet{FismanKarivMarkovits}.
 We do not take a normative stance on which FA preferences are more appropriate, instead viewing the class of FA preferences as encompassing a broad range of designer preferences that may be relevant in practice.